notuxic/testrunner/README.md

 Building
 --------

+*Testrunner* officially supports *Linux*, and may also work on other *unix-like* operating-systems.

 See [BUILDING.md](./BUILDING.md) for various considerations regarding building the project.

 Documentation
 -------------

-See [testrunner.adoc](./testrunner.adoc) for command-line options and a general overview.
+See [testrunner.adoc](./testrunner.adoc) for command-line usage and a general overview.

 See [testrunner-config.adoc](./testrunner-config.adoc) for configuring testcases.